-- Tell me if this sounds like…a familiar interview experience:…sweaty palms, stiff suits, awkward waiting rooms?…Not exactly a barrel of laughs, right?…Remote job interviews are a bit different,…and in my opinion, much more comfortable.…Don't let your guard down completely, though.…If you think you can do the interview in your PJ's, think again.
-Conducting a phone or video interview for a remote job can be done in a comfortable location.…But there's still planning and protocol…that needs to happen.…In this video, I will share with you some techniques…I've used to pull off an amazing phone or video interview.…
+- Tell me if this sounds like…a familiar interview experience:…sweaty palms, stiff suits, awkward waiting rooms?…Not exactly a barrel of laughs, right?…Remote job interviews are a bit different,…and in my opinion, much more comfortable.…Don't let your guard down completely, though.…If you think you can do the interview in your PJ's,…think again.…Conducting a phone or video interview for a remote job…can be done in a comfortable location.…But there's still planning and protocol…that needs to happen.…In this video, I will share with you some techniques…I've used to pull off an amazing phone or video interview.…

-Let's start with what a successful phone interview looks like.
-Most importantly, pick a quiet place.…All of the hiring manager has to go off of is your voice and the sound coming through the other line.…So, my advice, don't take a phone interview pulled over on the side of the road while other cars are blaring by.…I actually did that once.
-I literally had an interviewer ask me…if I was on the freeway.…Let's just say…
+Let's start with what a successful phone interview…looks like.…Most importantly, pick a quiet place.…All of the hiring manager has to go off of is…your voice and the sound coming through the other line.…So, my advice, don't take a phone interview…pulled over on the side of the road…while other cars are blaring by.…I actually did that once.…I literally had an interviewer ask me…if I was on the freeway.…Let's just say…

-- Interviewing for a remote job position.
+- Explain the benefits of a remote job position.

 - Identify three technologies a person should master in order to work effectively in a remote position.